homerjed/sbgm/paper/paper.md

 # Mathematics

 <!-- What is diffusion -->
 Diffusion models model the reverse of a forward diffusion process on samples of data $\boldsymbol{x}$ by adding a sequence of noisy perturbations.
-In \autoref{fig:sde_ode}

 <!-- What is a diffusion model -->
 Score-based diffusion models model the forward diffusion process with Stochastic Differential Equations (SDEs) of the form